Bankruptcy & liquidation

 - non-ongoing or irregular commissions.

-Find out who is an eligible employee and how to make a claim on the Department of Employment's Fair Entitlements Guarantee (FEG) page.
+Find out who is an eligible employee and how to make a claim on the Department of Jobs and Small Business's Fair Entitlements Guarantee (FEG) page.

 Before a business goes bankrupt

 Before a business goes bankrupt it might go into voluntary administration.
 Voluntary administration happens when a business can't pay its debts.
 An administrator is appointed to work out if the business can keep operating or should go into liquidation.

 When a business is in voluntary administration (before it goes into bankruptcy or liquidation) we can provide advice and help employees seek unpaid entitlements.